navnit75/project-learn-machine-learning/Notes/01-Preprocessing/README.md

 # TAKING CARE OF MISSING DATA

 - Basically replacing the missing values with the mean of the values
-- sklearn library is one of the most famous libraries of all so always remember this
+- Using sklearn

 ```python
 from sklearn.impute import SimpleImputer
 ```

 - creation of the SimpleImputer object and intialise the following properties as mentioned
-- Here we are basically replacing the np.nan values as mean of the coloumn
+- Here we are basically replacing the np.nan values as mean of the data in the column.

 ```python
   imputer = SimpleImputer(missing_values = np.nan,strategy = 'mean')